-7 As required under the Directors' Remuneration Report Regulations 2002.
+8 As required under the Directors' Remuneration Report Regulations 2002.

+9 See footnote 4.

+11 See footnote 5.

-- B.2.1 The board should establish a remuneration committee of at least three, or in the case of smaller companies8 two, independent non-executive directors.
-In addition the company chairman may also be a member of, but not chair, the committee if he or she was considered independent on appointment as chairman.
-The remuneration committee should make available9 its terms of reference, explaining its role and the authority delegated to it by the board.
-Where remuneration consultants are appointed, a statement should be made available10 of whether they have any other connection with the company. - B.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors and the chairman, including pension rights and any compensation payments.
-The committee should also recommend and monitor the level and structure of remuneration for senior management.
-The definition of 'senior management' for this purpose should be determined by the board but should normally include the first layer of management below board level. - B.2.3 The board itself or, where required by the Articles of Association, the shareholders should determine the remuneration of the non-executive directors within the limits set in the Articles of Association.
-Where permitted by the Articles, the board may however delegate this responsibility to a committee, which might include the chief executive. - B.2.4 Shareholders should be invited specifically to approve all new long-term incentive schemes (as defined in the Listing Rules) and significant changes to existing schemes, save in the circumstances permitted by the Listing Rules.
+B.2.3 The board itself or, where required by the Articles of Association, the shareholders should determine the remuneration of the non-executive directors within the limits set in the Articles of Association.
+Where permitted by the Articles, the board may however delegate this responsibility to a committee, which might include the chief executive.

-C. ACCOUNTABILITY AND AUDIT
+B.2.4 Shareholders should be invited specifically to approve all new long-term incentive schemes (as defined in the Listing Rules) and significant changes to existing schemes, save in the circumstances permitted by the Listing Rules.

+C. Accountability and Audit